Artturin/diffing/README.md

 find strictDeps problems

-point the NIXGITS env var to a directory containing nixpkgs and my-nixpkgs
+point the NIXGITS env var to a directory containing 2 nixpkgs directories called nixpkgs and my-nixpkgs

-my-nixpkgs will be the one you commit strictDeps fixes to
+`diffing ".#bash"`
+will build bash in both repositories and then diff their outputs this is to allow you to make changes in `my-nixpkgs` and then run diffing again

 ## usage